Asteski/WinMac/README.md

 ## Credits to

-List of utilities and their creators used in WinMac:
+List of utilities and their creators used with WinMac:

 - [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) by Microsoft
 - [Everything](https://www.voidtools.com/) by David Carpenter